No Hope – Exclusive Interview With The Spanish Rising Duo

 V6.
 Is there someone special who helped you out during your early days as an artist?
 Or someone who inspired you throughout your career?

 No Hope: Of course!
-Since we started, we’ve received a huge support from David Gausa, we would always send him all our tracks and he would always give us back a very critical and complex feedback.
+Since we started, we’ve received a huge support from David Gausa.
+We would always send him all our tracks and he would always give us back a very critical and complex feedback.
 Daniel Trim is one of these supporters, too, he is a great mentor for us because he’s helped us a lot telling us how to get a good level of production to start releasing high-quality tracks.
 Finally, last but not least, David Tort & Markem.
-They’ve helped us a lot and have always given us good feedback, and every time we meet them they’re like big brothers to us.
+They’ve helped us a lot and have always given us good feedback.
+Every time we meet them they’re like big brothers to us.

 V7.
 Which would you characterize as your “collaboration of your dreams”, regarding both artists/producers and singers/vocalists?
 Any specific labels would you be also interested in signing your music?